rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-swedish-setup/index.markdown

 keypad 2, keypad 2, keypad 9, and then release `LeftAlt`.
 And this at speed 9 which is the fastest speed.
 This macro can be triggered by any key of choice.

-In total I will need 12 macros.
+In total need 12 macros.
 First 3 macros for the lowercase 'å', 'ä', and 'ö'.
 Then 3 more for the uppercase versions.
 And all those 6 are different on Linux and Windows, yielding in total 12 versions.

 Now to the next question: How should I trigger these macros?
 How do I want to enter the characters?